-Balloon-expandable TAVI is the most cost-effective option for patients at low surgical risk; however, there is uncertainty about this result.
+The TAVI procedure might be cost-effective for patients at low surgical risk; however, there is some uncertainty in this result.
 We estimated that the additional cost to provide public funding for TAVI in people with severe aortic valve stenosis at low surgical risk would range from about \$5 million to \$8 million over the next 5 years.